 Bishop Dawn R. Brown

-Born and raised in Philadelphia, Pennsylvania, Bishop Brown is a graduate of Geneva College, Beaver Falls, Pennsylvania, where she received a Bachelor’s of Arts degree in Broadcast Communications with a minor in Business Administration in 1986.
-Bishop Brown also matriculated at Palmer Theological Seminary (formerly known as Eastern Baptist Theological Seminary) in February 1988.
-On October 21, 2011, Bishop Brown retired from the Administrative Office of Pennsylvania Courts in order to serve full-time in ministry.
+Born and raised in Philadelphia, PA, Bishop Brown is a graduate of Geneva College, with a BA degree in Broadcast Communications and a minor in Business Administration.
+Bishop Brown also matriculated at Palmer Theological Seminary.
+In 2011, she retired from the Administrative Office of Pennsylvania Courts.